pecknigel/trading-exchange-collaborative-learning/README.md

 # Trading Exchange Collaborative Learning Program

-This repo introduces the Trading Exchange Collaborative Learning Program from the [Prescription Free Academy of Web Development and Software Engineering](https://prescriptionfree.academy/).
+This repo introduces the Trading Exchange Collaborative Learning Program.

 It includes general information and documentation relating to the program, along with links to individual project repos.